-Elberta Brooklyn can be deem “A Destination To Experience.”
-From the outside it’s unassuming and one clearly doesn’t know what to expect – then you enter a space that expresses simplicity in design and an atmosphere that’s diverse, cozy and homely.
+Elberta Brooklyn can be deemed “A Destination To Experience.”
+From the outside it’s unassuming and one clearly doesn’t know what to expect – when you enter a space that expresses simplicity in design and an atmosphere that’s diverse, cozy and homely.

 The husband and wife owners, with South American and Caribbean backgrounds, had a vision and their vision was to create: “A place which represented the diversity of the neighborhood and a home for the community” – their community!
 I believe their vision embodied the space – A space they honored by calling it “Elberta.”

-With a seasonal menu which changes Fall and Spring, one can always count of trying something new.
-The menu can be described as New American with a Southern flare and the concept for the menu was to offer great food that a variety of “cultures could identify with.”
+With a seasonal menu that changes Fall and Spring, one can always count of trying something new.
+The menu can be described as New American with a Southern flair and the concept for the menu was to offer great food that a variety of “cultures could identify with.”
 I have to go a bit further and point out the Caribbean influence that’s evident in the spices.

 I’ve visited Elberta a number of different times to fully experience the menu and while I’m still working on that I can share with you what I have experienced thus far.
-My taste buds were delighted with every visit, so far I’ve had the Deviled egg($6) (definitely my go to starter if I don’t want to be stuffed), Sticky wings($12), the winter salad($9), mussels($13), fish tacos($10), Brick jerk chicken($17), Smoked pan seared Salmon($18), Berta Burger($15), truffle fries($7) and Crispy whole yellow tail snapper($30).
-Everything I’ve eaten so far has been tasty and delicious – on my last visit I had the whole snapper for the first time.
-Its was very tasty and enjoyable however it was a bit too crispy for my liking.
-Yes I was a bit disappointed but the truth is the dish is “crispy whole yellow tail snapper.
+My taste buds were delighted with every visit, so far I’ve had the Deviled egg($6) (definitely my go-to starter if I don’t want to be stuffed), Sticky wings($12), the winter salad($9), mussels($13), fish tacos($10), Brick jerk chicken($17), Smoked pan-seared Salmon($18), Berta Burger($15), truffle fries($7) and Crispy whole yellowtail snapper($30).
+Everything I’ve eaten so far has been tasty and delicious – on the last visit I had the whole snapper for the first time.
+It was very tasty and enjoyable however it was a bit too crispy for my liking.
+Yes, I was a bit disappointed but the truth is the dish is “crispy whole yellowtail snapper.